British Stammering Association/STAMMA (www.stamma.org)

 Iain Wilkie (email@example.com)

 Iain is a highly regarded executive coach and mentor who stammers.
 Using his experience as a partner in Ernst & Young (EY) for 21 years, he is committed to supporting people who stammer achieve their full potential in their work and career.
-As the founder of the UK’s Employers Stammering Network, Iain recently led and participated in a successful pilot mentoring programme for young adults who stammer.
+Iain is co-founder of 50 Million Voices.

 King’s Speakers (kingsspeakers.com)